indoha-commits/AutoEvolve/engines/g2/MEDIA_INTELLIGENCE.md

 1. Founder-approved local catalog.
 2. Pexels video and image search.
 3. Pixabay video and image search.
+4. Coverr video search, with its quota-bearing signed URL resolved only after selection.
-4. Wikimedia Commons video and image search with file-level license metadata.
+5. Wikimedia Commons video and image search with file-level license metadata.
-5. Lordicon free vector search for the control-system scene only when an API token is configured.
+6. Lordicon free vector search for the control-system scene only when an API token is configured.

 All calls execute concurrently under one global deadline.
 A failed or slow